 Legal holidays include: New Year's Day, Memorial Day, Fourth of July, Labor Day, Thanksgiving and Christmas.
 (A legal public holiday is not necessarily the observed holiday, but one that affects physician office's normal business hours from 9 a.m. to 5 p.m.)

-Patients with the following conditions qualify for after hours care:
+After hours care is for patients with minor complaints or illnesses.
+The following conditions qualify for after hours care:

 - Simple/quick exam with or without a prescription.